MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 }
 ```

+While using MetaMask Extension, checking if the selected account is different from the one selected on the Dapp it is not required, but it is also not a blocker.

 ## Security Considerations

 While the proposed implementation of `wallet_swapAsset` does not introduce new security risks in terms of contract interactions, they do present a potential risk related to phishing.